BIDS-numpy/numpy-paper/letters/editor.md

 - why did we have so many astronomy examples?  we can provide many more from a variety of fields, but these just seemed natural and there is a long connection with astronomy
+- address difference between what we wrote and what we proposed e.g., random number generators

+- Developed for over two decades, it has nearly 300,000 dependent repositories on GitHub and millions of downloads per year.
+- It is one of the most commonly used machine learning tools among enterprises \cite{451report2018}.

 Dear Editor,